-Campus Close Time: All students must be picked upon by 4:10 PM., when faculty supervision ends.
+Campus Close Time: At 4:10 PM, any remaining lower school students will be sent outside to sit with older siblings.
+All students must be picked upon by 4:15 PM, when faculty supervision ends.

-After 4:10 PM (2:10 PM on early release days) students who have not been picked up will be called by the school administration.
+After 4:15 PM (2:15 PM on early release days) students who have not been picked up will be called by the school administration.
 Late pick-up will be administered by Athenaeum/Homework Club and a charge of \$1 per minute will be incurred.
-Parents arriving after 4:10 PM (2:10 PM early release) will need to park and sign their child out.
+Parents arriving after 4:15 PM (2:15 PM on early release days) will need to park and sign their child out.